IAS Exam 2020 Dates, Eligibility, Exam Pattern And Syllabus

 Stage 1- Preliminary Examination

 The Preliminary examination is the very first stage of the IAS exam, and it is mandatory for all the students to appear for the preliminary round.
-The preliminary round is made up of 2 different papers and each of the paper consists of 200 marks.
+The preliminary round is made up of 2 different papers and each of the papers consists of 200 marks.

 The papers have an Objective type paper model, and the students will get 2 hours to complete each of the papers.
 The language for the papers will be in both English and Hindi.
 But, the question set for the English Comprehension Skill will only be in English.